adnankarol/PneumoniaAIClassifier/README.md

     Kermany, Daniel; Zhang, Kang; Goldbaum, Michael (2018), “Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images for Classification”, Mendeley Data, V2, doi: 10.17632/rscbjbr9sj.2

+<a name="model"></a>
+# Model

+A Convolutional Neural Network (CNN) based deep-learning architecture is used to solve the classification problem.
+The overall number of paramaters in the the training network are 78,017.
+This architecture consists of Convolutional (7) and Pooling Layers (7).
+Towards the end there are 3 Dense and Dropout layers to solve the classification problem.
+The model is taken from https://github.com/Karan-Malik/ConvNet .

+## Input Images
+The Input images are converted to 128 * 128 sized images for standarization purpose.
+The end goal is to classify if the X-Ray image is of a normal person or with a person suffering with pneunomia.

 <a name="using"></a>